-CollegeSpring partners with schools and community-based organizations to offer the only SAT and ACT test preparation curriculum that specifically targets the needs of first-generation college-bound students and students from low-income backgrounds.
+CollegeSpring partners with schools and community-based organizations to offer a premier SAT and ACT test preparation curriculum that specifically targets the needs of first-generation college-bound students and students from low-income backgrounds.
 Our programs integrate test prep, college-readiness instruction, and personal guidance to help students reach their goals and “spring” into college.
 What we offer:

 Most students coming into our program score below the national average for the SAT and ACT.
-We help these students solidify the foundation knowledge needed to demonstrate the critical thinking skills that the tests are designed to assess.
+We help these students solidify the foundational knowledge needed to demonstrate the critical thinking skills that the tests are designed to assess.

 We help students learn the tests’ structure and become familiar with the often counter-intuitive strategies that will help them boost their scores.

 Students in our programs take four full-length practice tests to become familiar with what it takes to succeed on a four-hour test.
 We also guide students through the registration process because we realize that test preparation only matters if students actually take the test.

 Score reports from our diagnostic tests gives teachers and mentors the information they need to identify where students struggle and adapt instruction to better meet students’ needs.
 Partner organizations also have access to student data and can track program performance to meet high-level goals.